inkle/ink/Documentation/WritingWithInk.md

    Enables an extended character range subset of the Latin alphabet - completely represented by the official *Latin Extended-B* unicode range `\u0180`-`\u024F`.

-**NOTE!** When using any of the above extended identifier character ranges, always make sure your stories are being saved with a text encoding that supports these identifiers.
+**NOTE!** ink files should be saved in UTF-8 format, which ensures that the above character ranges are supported.

+If a particular character range that you would like to use within identifiers isn't supported, feel free to open an [issue](https://github.com/inkle/ink/issues/new) or [pull request](https://github.com/inkle/ink/pulls) on the main ink repo.